This blog may contain affiliate links. Read our disclosure policy for more info.

 Take the gondola up Sulphur Mountain – Ride the gondola to the top of Sulphur Mountain to experience panoramic views of Banff National Park.
 If you want to skip paying for the ride, hike up instead!

 Indulge in food and drinks – Banff has tons of tasty restaurants and bars.
-For beer, head to Baff Brewing Co.
+For beer, head to Baff Brewing Co – one of the best breweries in Banff.
 For a delicious meal with crafted cocktails, head to Parks Distillery.
+There are also a few amazing cafes in Banff where you can grab a barista-made coffee and delciious baked goods.

 Go hiking – The hiking trails in and around Banff are almost endless.
 Even in the winter, there are tons of epic hikes to challenge you.